 At least in its favour, Open Season never overdoes the incessant pop culture thing with smartass animals constantly making hip one-liners and culture quotes.
 There are some silly sequences where the filmmakers let loose with a penchant for slapstick – the montage scenes with Boog and Elliot messing around in the mini-mart, and especially the big climactic set-piece with the animals going into action against the hunters – the ducks acting as bombers while holding skunks, the use of pillaged camping equipment to fire arrows tipped with flaming marshmallows, using bras as catapults and so on.

 There were two sequels with Open Season 2 (2008) and Open Season 3 (2010), which were released direct to dvd.

 Open Season was the first animated film from Sony Pictures Animation, a division of the visual effects company Sony Pictures Imageworks, which in turn is owned by the production company Sony Pictures Entertainment.
 Sony Pictures Animation next went onto make Surf’s Up (2007), Cloudy With a Chance of Meatballs (2009), Hotel Transylvania (2012), The Emoji Movie (2017) and Peter Rabbit (2018), as well as conduct a series of collaborations with Aardman Animations on Arthur Christmas (2011) and The Pirates!
 Band of Misfits (2012).

-Roger Allers had co-directed Open Season (2006) and went onto solo direct Kahlil Gibran’s The Prophet (2014).
+Roger Allers had co-directed The Lion King (1994) and went onto solo direct Kahlil Gibran’s The Prophet (2014).
 Jill Culton has yet to direct another film.